wundergraph/cosmo/rfc/previews-using-fetaure-flags.md

 ### Limitations

-- Can only have one feature flag per PR.
+- Can only have one feature flag per action.
 - Can only have one subgraph per feature flag.